zwaba/Stuttterz/README.md

 # Stuttter
 Double Stutter effect (L/R) with time division 1/4 note, 1/8 note , etc...
 but also odd division 5tuplet, 7tuplet, 9tuplet, 11tuplet which could give interesting polyrythmic effects at slow tempo.
+A Random option generate random tempo/division on each ZTUTTER trig.
 An ambiant soft and harsh tool in one plugin..

 Max gen~ plugin compiled with Christosku docker container